ISI-FLYOVER/nematus/README_arch.md

 with 6 named parameters per GRU in the code: 4 weight matrices and 2 bias vectors.

-The equations in the paper omits biases but they are shown in the named parameters above.
+The equations in the paper omit biases but they are shown in the named parameters above.

 ----